Make sure you know how to deal with snakes as they make their reappearance in the warmer months. Here's the basics.

 - Sit quietly, as this will reduce the speed that the venom can move around your body.

-- If you have a first aid kit, wrap a compression bandage tightly around the bitten limb, starting just above the fingers or toes and moving upwards on the bitten limb as far as can be reached.
+- If you have a first aid kit, apply a firm and tight broad pressure bandage over the bite site as soon as possible then wrap a bandage firmly around the bitten limb, starting just above the fingers or toes and moving upwards on the bitten limb as far as can be reached.

 - Snakes are protected native animals and it is illegal to kill them unless there is a direct threat to human life.